The Latest | Tent compound rises in southern Gaza as Israel prepares for Rafah offensive

 On Monday, a failed rocket strike was launched at a base housing U.S.-led coalition forces at Rumalyn, Syria, marking the first time since Feb.
 4 that Iranian-backed militias have attacked a U.S. facility in Iraq or Syria, a U.S. defense official said.
 No personnel were injured in the attack, and no group has claimed responsibility.

-The war was sparked by the unprecedented Oct.
-7 raid into southern Israel in which Hamas and other militants killed around 1,200 people, mostly civilians, and abducted around 250 hostages.
-Israel says militants are still holding around 100 hostages and the remains of more than 30 others.
+The Israel-Hamas war was sparked by the unprecedented Oct.
+7 raid into southern Israel in which the militants killed around 1,200 people, mostly civilians, and abducted around 250 hostages.
+Israel says the militants are still holding around 100 hostages and the remains of more than 30 others.

 The U.S. House of Representatives approved a $26 billion aid package on Saturday that includes around $9 billion in humanitarian assistance for Gaza, which experts say is on the brink of famine, as well as billions for Israel.
 The U.S. Senate could pass the package as soon as Tuesday, and President Joe Biden has promised to sign it immediately.